 There's also another minor compatibility issue.
 For example, for security, the Netgear RAX120 and most Wi-Fi 6 routers support more robust Wi-Fi password protection with WPA3 encryption.
 However, most existing clients can only handle WPA2 or older.
 That said, you'll need to use the Wi-Fi 6 routers with WPA2 for a long until legacy clients have updated software drivers.

 Netgear Nighthawk RAX120: A familiar, standard router

-Despite the completely new look, the RAX120 is a conventional router in terms of setup and on-going management.
-If you have worked with a Netgear router before, or any router with a web interface for that matter, you’ll find yourself right at home with this one.
+Despite the new look, the RAX120 is a conventional router in setup and ongoing management.
+If you have worked with a Netgear router before or any router with a web interface, for that matter, you'll find yourself right at home with this one.

 Familiar setup process

 The Netgear RAX120 has the same setup process as any router with a web user interface.
 Here are the steps:

 - Connect the router's WAN port to an Internet source, such as your modem, then turn it on.

 - Connect a computer to the router, either to one of its LAN ports with a cable or to its default Wi-Fi network printed on its underside.